Julian/lean.nvim/README.rst

       infoview = {
         -- Automatically open an infoview on entering a Lean buffer? autoopen = true,
+        -- Automatically close and infoview when leaving from its last associated Lean file? autoclose = true,
         -- Set the infoview windows' widths
         width = 50,
       },